 System to be a victim

-In order for you to set up your workspace, you need to first set the system that you will be using as victim.
-You need to set the characteristics of your receiver (that will be the victim link receiver (VLR)) and the transmitter (that will be the victim link transmitter (VLT)).
+In order to set up a workspace, the first step is to set the system that will be used as victim: set the characteristics of the receiver (that will be the victim link receiver (VLR)) and the transmitter (that will be the victim link transmitter (VLT)).

-You can edit the system characteristics directly in the system tab.
+System characteristics can be directly edited in the system tab.
 This is illustrated in the figure below.